jsocol/pystatsd/docs/reference.rst

     statsd.close()
     statsd.connect()  # creates new connection

-Creates a connection to Statsd.
+Creates a connection to StatsD.
 If there are errors like connection timed out or connection refused, the according exceptions will be raised.
-It is usually not necessary to call this method because sending data to Statsd will call ``connect`` implicitely if the current instance of ``TCPStatsClient`` does not already hold an open connection.
+It is usually not necessary to call this method because sending data to StatsD will call ``connect`` implicitely if the current instance of ``TCPStatsClient`` does not already hold an open connection.

 .. _tcp_reconnect: